-- The final decision for all letters is the discretion of the sponsor or teacher based on the student's total 3. contribution to the team or group. - If a student cannot complete a season due to injury or circumstances beyond the student's control and has 4. met the requirements prior to that time, a letter shall be awarded. - 5.
+- Students may be awarded activity letters in Knowledge Bowl, Band, and Vocal Music if they meet the criteria listed below. - 2.
+If a student does not meet the lettering guidelines, the student may receive a junior varsity letter or a certificate of participation. - 3.
+The final decision for all letters is the discretion of the sponsor or teacher based on the student's total contribution to the team or group. - 4.
+If a student cannot complete a season due to injury or circumstances beyond the student's control and has met the requirements prior to that time, a letter shall be awarded. - 5.
 Any high school student who participates four complete years in the activity shall receive a varsity letter during the senior year. - 6.
 In order to receive any award or letter, the student must be in attendance at the awards assembly, unless excused in advance by the activities director or administration.
 No letters will be issued prior to the assembly.
 If a student's absence from the awards assembly is unexcused, only certificates or other consumables will be issued to the student.
 Bars, letters and other emblems that can be reused will not be issued.